ydb-platform/ydb/ydb/docs/en/core/reference/observability/tracing/setup.md

 #### Description

 This section describes the span collector.
 Currently, the only supported option is `opentelemetry`.
-Span transmission from a cluster node to the collector is performed using the push model.
+Span transmission from a cluster node to the collector uses the push model.
 The collector must be compatible with [OTLP](https://opentelemetry.io/docs/specs/otlp/).

 In the `opentelemetry` section: